parisveltsos/feminisation_direction/README.md

 # Run analysis scripts

 Most analysis is run from the terminal.
 Occasionally, manually changing or commenting some lines in the scripts is needed.
+The final output folder size after the analysis is run is ≈1.7 Gb.

 ## Remove rDNA genes from counts